Linlithgow Palace: Decay and repair

 After the Union of the Crowns in 1603 the Royal Court became largely based in England and Linlithgow was used very little.
 The North Range, said to be in very poor condition in 1583, and "ruinous" in 1599, collapsed at 4am on 6 September 1607.
 The Earl of Linlithgow wrote to King James VI & I with the news:Please your most Sacred Majestie; this sext of September, betuixt thre and four in the morning, the north quarter of your Majesties Palice of Linlithgw is fallin, rufe and all, within the wallis, to the ground; but the wallis ar standing yit, bot lukis everie moment when the inner wall sall fall and brek your Majesties fontane."

 King James had the north range rebuilt between 1618 and 1622.
 The carving was designed by the mason William Wallace.
 In July 1620, the architect, James Murray of Kilbaberton, estimated that 3,000 stones in weight of lead would be needed to cover the roof, costing £3,600 in Pound Scots (the Scottish money of the time).
+Scottish lead was sent from Leadhills in Lanarkshire by John Fairlie.

 After the death of the depute-treasurer Gideon Murray who was supervising the project, King James put the Earl of Mar in charge of the "speedy finishing of our Palace of Linlithgow".
 On 5 July 1621 the Earl of Mar wrote to James to tell him he had met James Murray, the master of works, and viewed the works at "grate lenthe".
 Mar said the Palace would be ready for the King at Michaelmas.
 King James planned to visit Scotland in 1622, but never returned.